 This is the initial public offering of ordinary shares of Skillful Craftsman Education Technology Limited, a Cayman Islands exempted company.
 We are offering ordinary shares on a firm commitment basis.
-We expect the initial public offering price of the shares will be between \$4.50 and \$5.50 per share.
+We expect the initial public offering price of the shares to be \$ per share.
 Prior to this offering, there has been no public market for our ordinary shares.
-We have applied to have our ordinary shares listed on the Nasdaq Capital Market (or Nasdaq) under the symbol "EDTK."
+We have applied to have our ordinary shares listed on the Nasdaq Capital Market (or Nasdaq) under the symbol "NGJY."
 We cannot guarantee that we will be successful in listing our ordinary shares on the Nasdaq; however, we will not complete this offering unless we are so listed.
 We will not consummate this offering until we receive approval for listing from the Nasdaq.